Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Pontryagin-based Optimal Control Problem Formulation

-Note that in \cref{eq:NecessaryCondOptimality} we dropped the time-dependence of the dynamics $\bm{f}(\cdot)$ and $\bm{h}(\cdot)$ since the problem of interest is not explicitly time-dependent \cite{JIANG2012245,EPENOY2018}.
-Lawden's primer vector control law \cite{LAWDEN1963} is summarized in \cref{eq:LawdenPrimerVector} where $S(\cdot)$ is a function of the costates and mass variables, and termed as the switching function, while $\bm{p}$ is the primer vector:

-The definition of $S$ and $\bm{p}$, as well as the derivation of the optimal control can be found in \cref{sec:AppendixControlLaw}.
-The dynamics of the optimal control problem is completely defined by the state and costate equations in \cref{eq:NecessaryCondOptimality} along with the optimal control in \cref{eq:LawdenPrimerVector}.
-Therefore the canonical variable $\bm{y} \overset{\underset{\triangle}{}}{=} [\bm{x},\bm{\lambda}]^{\top}\in \mathbb{R}^{n_{x}+n_{\lambda}}$ is governed by the following generic equation of motion:
+The definition of $S$ and $\bm{p}$, as well as the derivation of the optimal control can be found in Ref.~\citenum{BOTTA2023}.
+The dynamics of the optimal control problem is completely defined by the state and costate dynamics along with the optimal control in \cref{eq:LawdenPrimerVector}.
+Therefore the canonical variable $\bm{y} \overset{\underset{\triangle}{}}{=} [\bm{x}^\top,\bm{\lambda}^\top]^{\top}\in \mathbb{R}^{2n_{x}}$ is governed by the following generic equation of motion: